About This Breed

 Prior to the 20th century, small Dachshunds, produced by crossing Pinschers and toy terriers, were used for chasing small quarry-like rabbits.
 However, these miniatures types lacked Dachshund proportion.

-Strict criteria were taken up for the Dachshund by 1910, and each variety was crossed with various kinds of breeds to get only the best results.
-Wartime brought some amount of ill repute to the German borne Dachshund, leading to brief declines in popularity, but there have always remained those who have returned the Dachshund's steadfastness and loyalty with the like, and the Dachshund has continued to grow in popularity, standing tall as one of the most popular companion dogs in the U.S.
+Strict criteria were taken up for the breed by 1910, and each variety was crossed with various kinds of breeds to get only the best results.
+Wartime brought some amount of ill repute to the German borne Dachshund, leading to brief declines in popularity, but there have always remained those who have returned the breed's steadfastness and loyalty with the like, and it has continued to grow in popularity, standing tall as one of the most popular companion dogs in the U.S.

 Visit Adopt-a-Pet.com to find an adoptable Dachshund in your area!